canonical/lxd/doc/containers.md

 Every device entry is identified by a unique name.
-If the same name is used in a subsequent profile or in the container's own configuration, the whole entry is overriden by the new definition.
+If the same name is used in a subsequent profile or in the container's own configuration, the whole entry is overridden by the new definition.

 Device entries are added to a container through: